AristaFederal/Newsletter/docs/April2025.md

   <img src="../img/arista-federal-logo.png" />
 </a>

-# Welcome to the Arista Federal Newsletter!
+# Welcome to the Arista Federal Newsletter April 2025!

 Welcome to the April 2025 newsletter for Arista Federal!